Silver Spot Price

 Citadel's service includes dedicated storage for your assets, an online portfolio for easy tracking and valuation of your holdings, the option to sell back to APMEX without shipping fees, and assurance against theft, damage, and loss.

 Are you looking to sell your silver?
 APMEX simplifies the process, allowing you to sell your precious metals online easily.
 For detailed instructions on how to proceed, visit our "Sell Silver to Us" page or contact our specialists for a step-by-step guide.
+For a personalized experience, call 800.375.9006, option 2.

 The gold to silver ratio calculates the amount of silver needed to buy the same weight in gold, derived from dividing the gold price by the silver price.
 Investors utilize this ratio to gauge silver's relative value and identify potential investment opportunities.
 Monitoring the live gold price can provide valuable insights for your investment decisions.